-Pixar Post had been following the team's progress for close to a year through their YouTube channel and we were ecstatic to see the film finally uploaded this January.
-With the flurry of media attention surrounding the duo, we were excited that we were able to catch up with Jonason to find out more details surrounding the project as well as some of the "ah-ha" moments during filming.
+Pixar Post had been following the team’s progress for close to a year through their YouTube channel and we were ecstatic to see the film finally uploaded this January.
+With the flurry of media attention surrounding the duo, we were excited that we could catch up with Jonason to find out more details surrounding the project and some of the “ah-ha” moments during filming.

 For our reader’s convenience, we have provided the audio interview as well as a transcription of the call.
 Click the button below to listen to the interview (15 minutes).

 After some introductory casual conversation with Jonason, we dug right into the questions.

 Question – Pixar Post [PP]

 We watched some of the clips that were released while you were filming the project on your YouTube channel and from those clips, we never really got a sense of the end quality and dedication to the project until we were able to take a look at the whole thing and kind of…well, the first time you look through it, you find yourself bouncing around the full video.
 You keep saying, “Oh, I want to check out this scene” or, “I want to check out that scene”.

 Since you’ve uploaded the full video on YouTube on January 12, you’re around 7.9 million views as of today…you were featured on the homepage of YouTube, you’ve received some Yahoo! coverage, there were also articles that were either written about you or you had interviews from Huffington Post, ABC News, so-on-and-so-forth…so talk about the whirlwind of attention it has received over the last week or so since you’ve uploaded it.

 Answer – Jonason Pauley [JP]